-- Child/youth and family driven services.
+- Services that are child/youth and family driven.

 - Promotion of resiliency.

 - Cultural and linguistic competence.

 - Strengths-based approach.

 - Focus on whole person in context of family and community.

-- Trauma-informed, where applicable.
+- Trauma-informed.

 2.A.
 Program/Service Structure

 A fundamental responsibility of the organization is to provide a comprehensive program structure.
 The staffing is designed to maximize opportunities for the persons served to obtain and participate in the services provided.